jina-ai/jina/docs/chapters/remote/jinad.md

     uses: _logforward
 ```

-After running the above codes, we print out the flow id and please write down this flow id for the next step.
+After running the above codes, we print out the flow id and please note this flow id for the next step.

 ```text
 flow is created: cdd53e16-5575-11eb-86b2-0ab9db700358
 ```

-#### 2. Check Flow StatusFlow
+#### 2. Check Flow Status
 Before using the Flow we created, we need to get detail information about the Flow so that we can send queries to the Flow.
-To get the information of the Flow, we can use the following codes to retrieve the information from `/flow/cdd53e16-5575-11eb-86b2-0ab9db700358`
+To get the information of the Flow, we can use the following scripts to retrieve the information from `/flow/cdd53e16-5575-11eb-86b2-0ab9db700358`

 ```python
 import requests